intuition-dev/intuDocs/meta-slides/10_pillars.md

 have been developing software for less than 15 years, you may not expect a new wave to change everything.

-There are many low-code tools: Airtable, Bubble, ZoHo Creator, MS PowerApps, iCodeBetter, Mendix, Kinvey; and even Form builders like JotForm.
+There are many low-code tools: Airtable, Bubble, ZoHo Creator, MS PowerApps, iCodeBetter, Mendix, Kinvey; and even Form builders like ZoHo Forms or JotForm.

 # Solution